obada-foundation/node-api-library-csharp/docs/ObitApi.md

 [[Back to README]](../README.md)

-## ShowObitHistory
+## History

-> InlineResponse2006 ShowObitHistory (string obitDid)
+> InlineResponse200 History (string obitDid)

+Get Obit history by DID or USN

-Shows the history of changes by given Obit with ObitDID
+Shows the history of changes by given Obit with ObitDID or USN

 ### Example